 What is a Progressive Tax System?

-As previously mentioned, the United States operates under a progressive tax system, meaning the percent you pay in taxes increases as your income increases.
+As previously mentioned, the United States operates under a progressive tax system, meaning the percentage you pay in taxes increases as your income increases.
 There are some intricacies to this system that are important to keep in mind.

 First, the federal government taxes income based on the bracket that income is eligible for.
 There are currently seven federal tax brackets, so as an individual earns more during a year, they will be bumped up to their corresponding tax bracket.